nminaian/Website/content/project/MEMS/index.md

 ---
-title: MEMS-based Flowmeter using an Ionic Polymer-Metal Composite Sensor
+title: MEMS-based flow meter using an Ionic Polymer-Metal Composite Sensor
-summary: Designed a small-scale vortex flowmeter with an interior diameter of 10 mm and implemented a 5 mm rectangular IPMC sensor to detect the frequency of vortices shedding from a bluff body.
+summary: Designed a small-scale vortex flow meter with an interior diameter of 10 mm and implemented a 5 mm rectangular IPMC sensor to detect the frequency of vortices shedding from a bluff body.
 SLA printed and wired fully functional prototype.
 Performed COMSOL fluidstructure analysis to verify acquired experimental data.
 tags:
 - IPMC
 - Sensing